arobertn/airgradient-to-influx/README.md

 - **Robust Error Handling**: Failed data retrievals and InfluxDB submissions are tolerated.
 Failed InfluxDB posts are queued for retry on the next successful connection, ensuring no data loss during internet disruptions.
-- **Light schedule**: Optionally adjust LED/display brightness per day/night
+- **Light Schedule**: Optionally adjust LED/display brightness per day/night
   schedule.
+- **No Dependencies**: Uses only Python's standard library, no dependencies to install or venvs to manage.

 ### Non-features and TODOs

 - Deployment, monitoring, and high availability measures such as restart on failure are left to the user.
 - Tests are desirable but not implemented yet.
-- Config file support (coming soon).
 - File-based persistence for the Influx queue could be considered.

 ## Requirements

 - Python 3.7+
-- Python requests library

 - Airgradient device
 - InfluxDB instance (V2 or above)